 One of the most famous guitar tutorial sites is Jamplay.
 After reading this JamPlay review, I decided to conduct a complete evaluation of the site, to determine the way in which guitar students can profit using their tutorials.
 About 2 hours into my Jamplay review, I was certainly pleased.

 The site is absolutely enormous.
 They have tons of lessons at all difficulty levels, addressing all styles.
 Jamplay also has several practical guitar tools, such as the online metronome, backing tracks, chord library, etc.

-During our review of Jamplay, we were quite satisfied.
+During my review of Jamplay, I was quite satisfied.
 The site gives video guitar lessons for a very affordable cost of $11 monthly (using annual membership), which is really a joke considering that a personal instructor charges approximately $35 by the hour.

 In fact, it is safe to say that Jamplay provides multiple advantages over a private instructor.
 The teachers at Jamplay will respond to your letters personally, and so no loss there, but they also have thousands of video tutorials spanning just about all types of music.

 If you begin studying the guitar at Jamplay, you will proceed through Jamplay's 3 level learning process:

 - Genre modules (for example jazz, rock and roll, pop, etc.)

 The awesome thing about Jamplay seemed to be the structure of the website.
 Even though you can find in excess of 80 instructors right now, the website structure permits you to move forward through the different lessons in a very straightforward, obvious way.
 Plenty of course instructors have classes on every genre, and that means you are able to select the people you enjoy.